-- 1. Hospitalization/Medical Insurance: (Amended 05/13/98) - a) For those employees that participate in the RPC program, the Commission pays 70% of the premium of single or family membership in the health insurance program approved by the Commission.
-(Amended May 2013) - b) For those employees that do not participate in the RPC program, the Commission will provide monetary compensation to the employee in an amount determined by the Executive Committee.
-Any employee that chooses not to participate in the RPC health insurance program must prove to the satisfaction of the Executive Director that said employee has adequate and appropriate health insurance coverage from an alternative source. - 2.
-Dental Insurance: The Commission pays 75% of the premium of single or family membership in the dental insurance program approved by the Commission. - 3.
+- b) For those employees that do not participate in the RPC program, the Commission will provide monetary compensation to the employee in an amount determined by the Executive Committee.
+Any employee that chooses not to participate in the RPC health insurance program must prove to the satisfaction of the Executive Director that said employee has adequate and appropriate health insurance coverage from an alternative source. - Dental Insurance: The Commission pays a predetermined percentage rate of the premium of single or family membership in the dental insurance program approved by the Commission. - 3.
 Life Insurance: The Commission pays 100% of the life insurance premium on all full-time employees in the benefits amount of their annual salary.
 Increased levels of insurance can be purchased by the employee; however, any cost attributed to additional coverage above the employer paid benefit must be paid 100% by the employee.
 Insurance terminates at employee termination, retirement or age 75; whichever comes first.
 (Amended 05/13/98) - 4.
 Short-Term and Long-Term Disability Insurance: The Commission pays 100% for short-term disability premium provided at a rate of 50% of basic weekly earnings to a maximum of \$300; long-term disability provided at a rate of 60% of basic monthly earnings with a maximum benefit of \$3,500.
 (Maternity leave is covered under the short-term disability package.) - 5.
-Worker's Compensation: Coverage is provided by the Commission as required by law. - 6.
+Worker's Compensation: Coverage is provided by the Commission as required by - 6.
 Social Security & Medicare: Deductions are made from employee's salary and matched by the Commission in accordance with Federal law. - C. Retirement Accounts: (Amended 05/13/98; 02/00; 06/28/00; 07/01/03; 10/24/07) - 1.
 NH Retirement System (NHRS)

 The RPC is part of the New Hampshire Retirement System, a public employee pension plan that provides retirement, disability and death benefit protection to its members.
 This is a defined benefit plan which offers a secure lifetime pension.
 The amount of annual benefit upon retirement is based on salary and length of service and not on the contributions paid into the system.